chrisryan91/CheesyStore_PP5/TESTING.md

 </details>

-### user Story 12: As a user, I want to be able to set up an account and login in and log out so I can purchase items and leave a comment.
+### User Story 12: As a user, I want to be able to set up an account and login in and log out so I can purchase items and leave a comment.

 #### Task 1